Opening of the Great Siberian Route

 The territories of the Principality of Pelym and Dauria are tinted in pink.

 It was considerably more difficult for Anglo-Saxon pioneers than for Russian Cossacks who set out to conquer Siberia, therefore their advance in the direction of Lake Baikal could take several centuries.
 Even at the turn of the 17-18 centuries, "the whole journey from Moscow to the Amur lasted three seasons, or two winters and one summer, or two summers and one winter… and all this because of the lack of roads" (WITSEN NIKOLAES.
 1705).
 During the long migration, the Anglo-Saxon population had to increase significantly.
-In each newly created town, migrants left a small garrison, which eventually will be dissolved later among the incoming Slavic population.
+In each newly created town, migrants left a small garrison, which dissolved later among the incoming Slavic population.
 The descendants of these people, now called the Chaldones, preserved the legends about their settlement in Siberia even before the appearance of Yermak Timofeyevich and his followers.
 The origin of their name remains unclear, but it does not have a satisfactory etymology.
 In this case, it is possible to offer for the interpretation of OE.đearl "strong" and don "do" with this phonological development: th → tš → č.
-Chaldons switched to Russian a long time ago, but they could retain some Anglicisms in their speech.
+Chaldons switched to Russian long ago but could retain some Anglicisms in their speech.

-Among the listed peoples, the mentioned Chalandasy can be associated with the Chaladons, but there is also other information about the composition of the population of Siberia, in particular, in the works of Western European authors.
+Among the listed peoples, the mentioned Chalandasy can be associated with the Chaladons, also other information about the composition of the population of Siberia exists, in particular, in the works of Western European authors.
 The earliest work is a retelling of the messages of the Moscow envoy to the Pope, Dmitry Gerasimov, made by Paolo Giovio and published in 1525.
 Much more information about Siberia can be found in the "Notes on Muscovy" of the diplomat of the Holy Roman Empire Sigismund von Herberstein (1486-1566), who was ambassador to Moscow twice.
 This first information is stingy and overflowing with the fiction and fantasies of informants, but analysis can reveal a rational grain in them.
-First of all, you should pay attention to the names of the people, deciphered using the Old English language.
-They may be the pair of Grustinovites and Serponovites, repeatedly mentioned by Herberstein.
+First of all, you should pay attention to the names of the people, deciphered using Old English.
+They may be two Grustinovites and Serponovites, repeatedly mentioned by Herberstein.
 For the name of the first, OE grist "grinding", "grain for grinding" is suitable.
 The Serponovites can be associated with the Setrapons mentioned by Paolo Giovio (ibid, 96), and then their name can be understood as "robbers" (OE. set "site, habitat" and riepan "to rob".
 Although these people have a wild character and a ferocious appearance, they are engaged in trade and buy pearls and precious stones from former merchants arriving from the southern countries (ibid, 104).
 This characteristic distinguishes them from the majority of the population of Siberia.

 The Voguls in those days were more courageous and warlike than at present and caused a lot of concern to the first Russian settlers in the Perm land.
 It is quite possible that the first campaign was aimed at pacification rather than complete subjugation of these people (MÜLLER G.F.
 1938: 203.)